A 5-days itinerary in Bohol, what to miss and don’t miss on the pearl of Visayas, Philippines

 Arriving at Tagbilaran port

-Here, like almost everywhere else in the Philippines, it’s amazing to see the creativity people put in their buildings, houses, huts, small shops, food stalls, all so different from each other and mainly made of bamboo and rattan.
+Here, like almost everywhere else in the Philippines, it’s fantastic to see the creativity people put in their buildings, houses, huts, small shops, food stalls, all so different from each other and mainly made of bamboo and rattan.

 Cycling Bohol’s southern coast